Have you heard of, or even maybe TRIED, Natto (fermented soybeans)?

 So, in this post, I will show you how to make this super healthy, fermented food at home.
 In case you are like me and my mom, who happen to love natto, you can have an unlimited supply if you make it.

-You will need an incubator that can keep a constant temperature of 100C.
-You can use an oven, a proofing box for bread making, or an Excalibur Dehydrator.
+You will need an incubator that can keep a constant temperature of 100F.
+You can use an oven, a proofing box for bread making, yogurt maker, or an Excalibur Dehydrator.

 Just like yogurt, you need to buy a package first to be able to get the bacteria you need to make natto, then if you make it regularly, you just get a little from the prepared batch to make more.
 This is the easiest way to get started.
 Of course, you could also buy some natto spores to start the Bacillus Subtilis culture.
 Mitoku is the brand I use.
 It’s from Japan and makes really tasty natto.
 It comes with a tiny measuring spoon so you get a lot of natto even though the culture bottle is tiny.